Greaves Mill Walk

 Lake Daylesford – Leonards Hill Rd 13.5km

-Access is available via a lakeside walk to the left of Boathouse (where there is parking).
+Access is available via a lakeside walk to the left of the Boathouse (where there is parking).
 The walk is marked from the entry station on the Lake Daylesford embankment.
 Walk first around the west then north side of Lake Daylesford.
-The track leaves the lake on the opposite side to the Boathouse and heads up the hill to cross the Ballan – Daylesford Road, along the first part of Stanbridge Street and right into Argus Street.
-From this point follow the GDT posts along a gravel vehicle track past the Argus Hill Lookout..
+The track leaves the lake on the opposite side to the Boathouse and heads up the hill to cross the Ballan – Daylesford Road, one block along Stanbridge Street and right into the skate park.
+From this point follow the GDT posts along a track towards Jubilee Lake.

 You will see lots of woody weed infestation (mainly gorse and blackberry – along the edge of the track to Jubilee Lake – an indication of the extensive gold mining that caused massive soil disturbance in this area around a century ago.
 Once in the forest will see evidence of very recent hardwood logging and regrowth from over a century of previous logging.